Laryngitis

 View Patient Education

-Laryngitis is inflammation of the larynx, usually the result of a virus or overuse.
-The result is acute change in the voice, with decreased volume and hoarseness.
+Laryngitis is inflammation of the larynx, usually the result of a virus or vocal overuse.
+The result is acute change in the voice, with decreased volume and dysphonia.
 Diagnosis is based on clinical findings.
-Laryngoscopy is required for symptoms persisting 3 weeks.
+Laryngoscopy is required for symptoms persisting > 2 weeks.
 Viral laryngitis is self-limited.
 Other infectious or irritating causes may require specific treatment.

 Coughing-induced laryngitis may also occur in bronchitis, pneumonia, influenza, pertussis, measles, and diphtheria.
-Excessive use of the voice (especially with loud speaking or singing), allergic reactions, gastroesophageal reflux, bulimia, or inhalation of irritating substances (eg, cigarette smoke or certain aerosolized drugs) can cause acute or chronic laryngitis.
-More rarely, medications can induce potentially life-threatening laryngeal edema, such as angiotensin-converting enzyme (ACE) inhibitor–induced angioedema of the airway.
-Bacterial laryngitis is extremely rare.
-Smoking and exposure to other heated fumes can cause Reinke edema, a watery swelling of the vocal cords.
+Excessive use of the voice (especially with loud speaking or singing), allergic reactions, gastroesophageal reflux, bulimia, or inhalation of irritating substances (eg, cigarette smoke or certain aerosolized medications) can cause acute or chronic laryngitis.
+More rarely, medications can induce potentially life-threatening laryngeal edema, such as angiotensin-converting enzyme (ACE) inhibitor–induced angioedema of the airway (2).
+Smoking and exposure to other heated fumes can cause Reinke edema, a watery swelling of the vocal folds.

 Symptoms and Signs of Laryngitis